contains the active ingredient metronidazole

 - lithium, a medicine used to treat mood swings and some types of depression

-- phenytoin or phenobarbitone, medicines used to treat seizures
+- phenobarbitone, medicines used to treat convulsions or sedation

 - cimetidine, a medicine used to treat reflux and ulcers